SOPX vs

 Core

-AI video-to-SOP generation YES.
-Upload any phone recording, screen recording, or existing PDF document and the AI generates a structured SOP with editable rich-text steps in under 10 minutes.
+AI video-to-SOP generation YES, AI-native.
+Upload any phone recording, screen recording, or existing PDF and the AI generates a structured SOP with editable rich-text steps in under 10 minutes.
+Self-serve, no services engagement.
 YES.
-CreatorPro AI converts expert video or legacy documents (PDF, Word, Excel, PowerPoint) into digital instructions.
-Powerful, but primarily scoped for facility-wide content migration projects.
+CreatorPro AI converts video and legacy documents (PDF, Word, Excel, PowerPoint) into instructions.
+In practice Dozuki pairs this with paid content-conversion services, where SOPX is built around self-serve AI creation from your own recordings.

 Step descriptions Rich text per step with formatting, emphasis, lists, and warnings.
 Authored or AI-generated from video narration.
 Structured steps with rich media, markup, and TWI-aligned job instruction breakdowns.
 Strong visual clarity.

 Versioning Flexible versioning: create a new version from any previous version, assign a custom label, edit it as a draft, then publish, archive, or keep in draft.
-Editors can also fix mistakes directly on the currently published work instructions without creating a full new version.
+Published versions can't be modified to ensure proper version control.
 Full version history with authorship and change reason logged.
 Approval workflow required before any version goes live.
 Scheduled rollouts available to time releases with production cycles.

-Approval workflow Available.
+Approval workflow Basic.
+Any user with Editor access can publish, and published versions are locked from edits.
+A multi-stage review-and-approve workflow with full audit trail is on the roadmap, not live today.
 Multi-stage approval workflows required before content is published.
 Built for compliance environments with audit trails.

 Translation AI translation to 50+ languages preserving rich-text structure per step.
 Side-by-side editor to review and correct each translated step against the original for operational accuracy.
-Instant AI translation to 100+ languages with industry-specific glossaries.
+Instant AI translation to 100+ languages (Google Translate-based, per 2025 listings).
 Broader language count, but translation review is not a step-by-step side-by-side editing workflow.

 Physical process support YES.
 Core use case.
 Any phone recording of a physical operation becomes a structured SOP.
 YES.
 Designed for manufacturing shop floors.
 Strong physical process documentation.